CS 450/550 -- Fall Quarter 2025

 Here is a folder with some of my favorite OBJ files.

-Here are some sites you can look through:
+Here are some sites you can also look through:

 You can also just Google the phrase "free obj files".

-When you want to bring in a 3D object as a .obj file, use our LoadObjFile( ) function.
-This file can be enabled in your sample.cpp file by uncommenting its #include.
+When you want to bring in a 3D object as a .obj file, use our LoadObjMtlFiles( ) function.
+This file can be enabled in your sample.cpp file by uncommenting the loadobjmtlfiles.cpp #include.
+(You will also need to uncomment the #include for bmptotexture.cpp .)

 Incorporate the .obj file into your own code by placing the .obj object into a display list, like this: